acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 The final model achieves 683M FLOPs, making it suitable for real-time operation on Raspberry Pi.

+**Why this matters for basketball detection**: Computational complexity analysis helps us understand and optimize the model's resource usage.
+The resulting optimizations enable our basketball detector to run efficiently on embedded devices while maintaining high accuracy.

 ### 15.5 Bayesian Uncertainty Quantification

 When our robot detects a basketball, we need to know not just the detection itself, but also how certain the model is.
 This becomes crucial in scenarios like low lighting, partial occlusions, or when detecting balls at long distances.

-> **BEGINNER'S NOTE:** Think of uncertainty like a weather forecast.
+> **🟢 Beginner Tip:** Think of uncertainty like a weather forecast.
 It's more useful to know there's a "70% chance of rain" than just "it will rain" - the probability helps you decide whether to bring an umbrella.
 Similarly, our robot needs probability estimates to make good decisions.

 #### 15.5.1 Types of Uncertainty